How Much Does Youth Hockey Cost in Ohio?

 Hidden Costs in Ohio

-Ohio's hidden cost is the three-city tournament circuit — Columbus, Cleveland, and Cincinnati programs constantly travel between metros, adding 2-4 hour drives for regular league games.
+Ohio's main hidden cost is the three-city tournament circuit.
+Columbus, Cleveland, and Cincinnati programs frequently travel between metros, adding 2-4 hour drives for regular league games.
 Team assessments run $300-$500 at competitive levels.
-The Blue Jackets' growth of the sport means ice demand outpaces supply in Columbus, pushing registration fees up.
+The Blue Jackets' growth of the sport has created ice demand that outpaces supply in Columbus, pushing registration fees up.

 Get your personalized estimate at Hockey Budget.